olivia-boyer/Web3kinz/README.md

 Web3kinzFood.sol: ERC-20 implementation for minting and burning food tokens.
 These tokens can be used to increase the hunger bar (i.e. making pet less hungry).

-Web3kinzFurniture.sol: ERC-721 implementation used for minting furniture NFTS.
+Web3KinzFurniture.sol: ERC-721 implementation used for minting furniture NFTS.
+Currently shares image files with the clothing options.

-Web3kinzPet.sol: ERC-721 implementation used for minting pet NFTS.
+Web3KinzPet.sol: ERC-721 implementation used for minting pet NFTS.
 Called in the adoptpet function of the main contract.

 Known Issues:
 1. The pet struct is unecessarily large.